-The Legislature has defined "environment" to include, among other things, "...existing patterns of population concentration, distribution or growth, and existing community or neighborhood character" (see ECL 8-0105.6).
+The Legislature has defined "environment" to include, among other things, "...existing patterns of population concentration, distribution or growth, and existing community or neighborhood character" (see ECL 8-0105.6 to find this law click on the link, click on ENV, click on Article 8).
 Court decisions have held that impacts upon community character must be considered in making determinations of significance even if there are no other impacts on the physical environment.

 29. How can you determine whether an impact upon community character may be significant?

 Community character relates not only to the built and natural environments of a community, but also to how people function within, and perceive, that community.
 Evaluation of potential impacts upon community or neighborhood character is often difficult to define by quantitative measures.
 Courts have supported reliance upon a municipality's comprehensive plan and zoning as expressions of the community's desired future state or character.
 (See Village of Chestnut Ridge v.
 Town of Ramapo, 2007.)
 In addition, if other resource-focused plans such as Local Waterfront Revitalization Plans (LWRP), Greenway plans or Heritage Area plans have been adopted, those plans may further articulate desired future uses within the planning area.